Louis-Navarro/louis-navarro.github.io/_posts/2025-08-09-btd-strategy.md

 ### Dollar Cost Averaging (DCA)

 DCA is a very common strategy among long-term passive investors.
 The idea is to invest a fix amount of cash into an asset at regular intervals, independently on the market's movement.
-For example, an investor could commit to invest $100 into the S&P500 at the end of every month.
+For example, an investor could commit to invest $$\$x$$ into the S&P500 at the end of every month.

 This strategy smooths out the gains and the losses.
 As it name implies, it averages out the average buying price of the stock, decreasing volatility, and hence risk, of the investor's position.